bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.4.3 - 2018/03 =
+* Fix - Groups of events were not properly retrieved for WooCommerce variations
+* Fix - PHP notice when updating an order containing non-booking items
+* Fix - PHP notice when updating a WooCommerce product with only 1 calendar, 1 activity or 1 group category
+* Fix - Every classes and CSS instructions are prefixed by "bookacti"

 = 1.4.2 - 2018/03/01 =
 * Fix - Groups of events were only retrieved for the first interval if "Groups only" box was checked
 * Fix - Booking calendar didn't appeared on WooCommerce variation switch if the calendar was hidden before